 If you have time, take a drive through the gorgeous rolling green hills surrounding the town.
 Stop for a drink at the nearby village of Sp.
 Kostrivnica where Kraljevi Vrelec has been restored to its original glory, just as it was in 1857.
-The keeper of the well is Marija, who opens it to the public twice a week, or by prior arrangement for groups.
+The keeper of the well is Marija, who opens it to the public twice a week in the summer from 7-8pm, every Friday in winter or by prior arrangement for groups.
 Years ago Celtic coins were found at the bottom of the well.

 Hiking the trail